Friday, April 27, 2012

 Handheld Snake Camera

-Please meet new iSnake handheld push camera!
+Please meet new iSnake handheld snake camera!
 This universal tool can be used for remote visual inspection.
 You can inspect pipelines, sewers or drains, air or chimney ducts.
 It is easy to operate and one person can easily use all of its features.

 Due to a new CCD camera chip which features 1,300,000 pixel resolution, and faster processing, you get a crisp and detailed image on the integrated 3.5" color monitor.
 The camera and push rod are completely water/oil proof (IP68).
 The iSnake camera features easy to use, large ergonomic controls, and an intuitive operation.